This easy paleo Chocolate Custard recipe is silky smooth with deep, rich chocolate flavor and takes just 15 minutes to whip up!

 Despite its simplicity, there is something completely indulgent about classic Chocolate Custard.

-- Whisk the coconut milk, cocoa powder, salt, and espresso powder together in a medium saucepan over medium-low heat until it’s steaming, but not yet bubbling, about 2 minutes.
+- Heat the coconut milk, cocoa powder, salt, and espresso powder in saucepan over medium-low heat until it’s steaming.

-- Very slowly (starting with just a couple drops at first) add 1 cup of the coconut milk mixture into the egg yolk mixture while whisking continuously (this will temper the egg yolks and help prevent them from curdling).
+- Starting with just a couple drops at first, add 1 cup of the warm coconut milk mixture to the egg yolk mixture while whisking continuously.

 - Add the tempered egg yolk mixture into the pot with the rest of the coconut milk mixture.
-Heat over medium-low heat until it comes to a very gentle simmer while whisking continuously, about 5 minutes.
-(At this point, it should be thick enough to coat the back of a wooden spoon.)
+Heat over medium-low heat until it comes to a gentle simmer.
+Whisk in the vanilla.

 - Strain the custard through a fine mesh sieve and pour into individual serving dishes.

 - Cool to room temperature, and then chill.